DUEL 2 NEWSLETTER

 We had 70 total points to add to the designs.
 Totaled, they look like this:

-WT = 16 (1 of 2 most important stats.
-(Adding many here is common, and usually
+WT = 16 1 of 2 most important stats.
+Adding many here is common & usually beneficial.

 The general tendencies look OK to me, as WT and WL are prime stats, ST and DF are